dkjm/mfac/README.md

 ```

 #### Admin
-You should now be able to navigate to `http://localhost:8000/admin` and have an inteface for data.
+You should now be able to navigate to `http://localhost:8000/admin` in browser and have an interface for data.
 Default admin username and pass are respectively: `admin asdf`

 #### Run workers
-If you want, you can fire up some Celery workers and simulate receiving periodic live updates on the client.  ** Note that the updates are just randomly chosen vote counts created in the `send_update` function in tasks.py.
+If you want, you can fire up some Celery workers and simulate receiving periodic live updates on the client.  ** Note that the updates are just randomly chosen vote counts created in the `send_update` function in `tasks.py`.
 If you cast a vote from the client while you're receiving the random live updates, the number you see will look wrong because you're still receiving random updates.

 In one terminal run
 ```